bjornharrtell/jsts/README.md

 and extended with API as close as possible to the corresponding JTS Topology Suite geometry classes.

 Currently JSTS Topology Suite implements APIs for the the core geom.* classes and the validation suite is sort of half-way ported.
 QuadTree index have been ported.
-Initial work on porting the first geometry relation/manipulation algorithms has begun and when completed.
+A fait bit of ground work has been done to port core geometry predicate/functions.

 The goal of the project is to provide OpenLayers applications with a complete library for processing and analysing simple geometries.